harryosmar/what-do-i-learn-today/02-07-2019/readme.md

 ## Agile

 - Type of project development which focus on flexibility, adaptive to changes.
-- Agile breaks the project into smaller
+- Agile breaks the project into smaller parts
 - Agile has 2 methodologies/frameworks :
 	- [Scrum](#scrum)
 	- [Kanban](#kanban)